wcj365/python-stats-dataviz/README.md

 Online Class WebEx: http://umbc.webex.com/meet/jaywang
 ## Course Summary
 Statistical Analysis, Data Visualization, and Python Programming All in One Place with Hands-on Practices.
+## Four Major Components of a Data Project
+- Written Code - Your responsibility - Make sure it is clean and correct and well commented
+- Source Data - Primary data is your responsibity.
+You have no control over secondary data so be selective and careful.
+- Algothrithms/Libraries - You rely on the existing libraries and algothorithms.
+Be selective and careful.
+- Results Interpretation - Be careful - what is objective and what is subjective. what data exhibit and what experts say.

+The one thing you have absolute control is the written code.
+Make sure don't write bad code.
+Write good code plus good documentation.

-## Data Visualization Five Steps
+## Data Visualization Six Steps
-- Define Problem and Research Questions
+- Define Problem and Ask Questions
-- Define Data (Source, structure, and elements)
+- Define Data Source and Elements
-- Tidy/Transform up Data (Normalize "messy" data so that is is "Tidy".
-Wrangle, munge, cleanse, etc.)
+- Tidy up Data (Normalize "messy" data so that is is "Tidy". )
 - Summarize Data (Summarize/Tablulate, descriptive statistics)
 - Visualize Data (static and interactive)
+- Interpret and Communicate Results

 Check out this [paper](https://www.jstatsoft.org/article/view/v059i10) for data tidying.